navaris/appshell/examples/appshell-react-host/README.md

 ## Build time

-At build time, each `AppshellManifestPlugin` emits an appshell config to `CONFIGS_DIR`.
+At build time, each `AppshellManifestPlugin` emits an appshell manifest template to `CONFIGS_DIR` (Defaults to dist).

 ## Runtime